-The simple rule (right from the physics lab) is called "In-verse Square Law".
+The simple rule (right from the physics lab) is called "Inverse Square Law".
 It means that when a sound wave, especially in the high frequency area, travels from its original source (the teacher's mouth), it loses 6 decibels of its power every time the distance is doubled.
-Thus, a word spoken by the teacher may be 80 decibels when listening at 1 foot from the teacher, will actually be attenuated to 56 decibels at 16 feet from the teacher's voice.
+Thus, a word spoken by the teacher may be 65 decibels, but will actually be attenuated to 53 decibels at 12 feet.